anthonypdawson/divine-devops/_future/2025-08-17-michael-archangel-of-devops-defense.md

 > **Incident:** Team Alpha’s production server faced a coordinated attack.
 Logs showed thousands of failed attempts, but no breach.
 >
 > **Symptoms:**
-> - Firewall rules updated automatically
+> - Firewall rules updated automatically (with a sword emoji)
 > - No downtime, no data loss
-> - Slack filled with “Did anyone touch the firewall?”
+> - Slack filled with “Did anyone touch the firewall?” and “Who summoned Michael?”
 >
 > **Resolution:**
-> - Michael’s intervention detected in audit logs
+> - Michael’s intervention detected in audit logs (and in the coffee machine)
 > - Uptime maintained, attackers repelled
 >
 > **Lesson:**
 > “When chaos strikes, invoke Michael.
-Document the miracle, and pass it on.”
+Document the miracle, and pass it on.
+Bonus points for jokes about Metatron.”

 ---

 > "Where outages threaten, Michael stands guard.
-In silence, he restores what was lost."
+In silence, he restores what was lost (and sometimes the coffee)."

 <div class="post-credit">
 <strong>class:</strong> <a href="{{ site.baseurl }}/assets/reference/angel-registry/">archangel.devops.defense.michael</a>